nickola23/PHPFitnessApp/README.md

 - View the history of all previous membership payments.

 ### 2. Group Training
-- Instructors can create training groups with:
+- Instructors can create training groups
-  - Group name.
-  - Training schedules.
 - Users can view available groups and register to participate.
 - Record all users within each group.